rahulduhan/scripts/README.md

 # scripts
 I am lazy!
-So let these scripts do the job.
+So I let these scripts do the job.